 I hope by now you think Hoi An is awesome, because Inna and I loved it so much.
 But even if you don’t, there’s another reason you must come here: one of the world’s greatest archaeological sites is only a short drive away.
 This destination of course is My Son.

 The first thing we noticed about My Son: it is enormous!
-When the site was discovered (in 1899), the person who discovered it counted 71 temples here.
+When the site was discovered (in 1899), the person who discovered it counted 71 temples.

 Above are several of My Son’s temples, all located at My Son’s main site.
-That’s right, My Son is so large it actually consists of several sites, although all are walking distance from each other.
+That’s right, My Son is so large it consists of several sites, all walking distance from each other.

 Here is a temple from one of My Son’s accompanying sites; this one only a two minute walk from the main temple area.
-One advantage of this and My Son’s other non-main sites was that the building concentration was much less dense, allowing for pictures like the one above.
+One advantage of this and My Son’s other non-main sites was that the building concentration was much less dense, allowing for pictures like this one.

-You may have noticed that I previously mentioned that My Son originally contained 71 temples, the key word being ‘originally’.
-Unfortunately, many of My Son’s temples no longer exist; they were destroyed when the site was carpet bombed during the Vietnam War.
-The crater pictured above was formed by one such bomb, the force from this bomb being enough to topple what was the largest temple at My Son (the base of this temple can be seen in the upper-left of the above photograph).
+I previously mentioned that My Son originally contained 71 temples.
+Unfortunately, many of the temples no longer exist; they were destroyed when the site was carpet bombed during the Vietnam War.
+The crater pictured above was formed by one such bomb, the force enough to topple what was the largest temple here (the base of this temple can be seen in the upper-left of the above photograph).

 This is a penis.
 I’m not kidding; it really is.
 Hindu women having trouble finding a husband were supposed to rub this thing for good luck.
 I’m not kidding.